 Ultimately the best result that you can achieve with any listing is exclusivity, and that exclusivity should be followed by a reasonable commitment of the client to vendor paid marketing funds.
 Some agents and brokers struggle with converting vendor marketing funds.
 The fact of the matter is that any client serious about selling or leasing the property should commit to the property marketing process in some way or form.

-Here are some specific ideas to help you reduce the time on market as it applies to the listing of your quality properties:
+Here are some specific ideas to help you reduce the time on the market as it applies to the listing of your quality properties:

 - Understand the competing properties in the local area – review the location and the surrounding streets to understand the properties that you are competing against and how your pricing or rental structure compares.
 You may need to shift your marketing strategies and the methods of sale or lease to adjust against those other nearby listed properties.